jpype-project/jpype/doc/userguide.rst

          ... # process elements
     # Resource is unlocked once we leave the block

-The Python ``with`` statement is used here to control the exact scope.
+The Python ``with`` statement is used to control the scope.
 Do not hold onto the monitor without a ``with`` statement.
 Monitors held outside of a ``with`` statement will not be released until they are broken when the monitor is garbage collected.
-See :ref:`synchronized <synchronized>` for details of how to properly synchronize.

 The other synchronization methods are available as-is on any Java object.
 However, as general rule one should not use synchronization methods on Java String as internal string representations may not be complete objects.

-For synchronization that does not have to be shared with Java code, use Python's support directly rather than Javas to avoid unnecessary overhead.
+For synchronization that does not have to be shared with Java code, use Python's support directly rather than Java's synchronization to avoid unnecessary overhead.

 Threading examples
 ==================

 Java provides a very rich set of threading tools.
-This can be used in Python code to extend much of the benefits of Java into Python.
-However, as Python has a global lock the performance of Java threads while using Python is not as good as native Java code.
+This can be used in Python code to extend many of the benefits of Java into Python.
+However, as Python has a global lock, the performance of Java threads while using Python is not as good as native Java code.

 Limiting execution time